Year 3

 Times Tables

 The children have dedicated time twice a week to learn and practise times tables to ensure they are increasing in accuracy and speed.
 This needs to be supported daily at home for at least 10 minutes.
+By the end of Year 3, children should aim to know the 3, 4 and 8 times tables as well as 2, 5, 10 times tables.

 Times Tables Rock Stars (ttrockstars.com)

-Science - Plants
+Science - Scientists and Inventors

 The children will be exploring the following:

-Geography - Settlements
+Geography - Rivers

 The children will be learning about the following:

-Art - Sculpture
+Art - Collage

 The children will explore the following: